joniles/mpxj/readme.md

 Gantt Designer, SDEF, Sage 100 Contractor Schedule Grid, Project Commander, Deltek Open Plan BK3, and Edraw Project EDPX.

+As well as file-based project data, MPXJ can also read project data from Microsoft Project Server, Primavera P6 Web Services (P6 EPPM), and Oracle Primavera Cloud (OPC).

-MPXJ can also write schedule data as MPX, MSPDI, PMXML, XER, Planner and SDEF files.
+Finally, MPXJ can also write schedule data as MPX, MSPDI, PMXML, XER, Planner and SDEF files.

 More details of the supported file formats can be found [here](https://www.mpxj.org/supported-formats/).